-Canada had been at war for over a year and still the men of the The British Columbia Regiment (Duke of Connaught’s Own Rifles) waited to be called up for service.
-Finally in 1940 the order came down and the men marched through New West Minister to a waiting train to take them overseas.
-As the men marched, one little boy seeing his father ran out onto the street and was quickly chased by his mother.
-Photographer Claude P. Dettloff was already to take a picture of the hundreds of BC boys going off to war when Warren “Whitey” Bernard ran into his picture.
+Canada had been at war for over a year and still, the men of The British Columbia Regiment (Duke of Connaught’s Own Rifles) waited to be called up for service.
+Finally, in 1940 the order came down and the men marched through New West Minister to a waiting train to take them overseas.
+As the men marched, one little boy, seeing his father ran out onto the street and was quickly chased by his mother.
+Photographer Claude P. Dettloff was all ready to take a picture of the hundreds of BC boys going off to war when Warren “Whitey” Bernard ran into his picture.
 With a click Dettloff took one of the defining Canadian pictures of World War II.

 Finally after months of waiting the regiment received word that it was to be moving to a secret destination “Overseas.”
 As the troops marched to a waiting train to take them to their next destination photographer Claude P. Dettloff snapped the photo standing at the Columbia St crossing as the men marched down Eighth Street in New Westminster, Canada.

 Whitey doesn’t remember running on to the street or getting his picture taken but he does remember the next day when after the picture was published in the Province Newspaper he became the most famous kid in Vancouver.
 As other newspapers picked up the photo he soon became the most famous child in Canada.
 The small Whitey was even enlisted to sell war bonds.
 In an interview years later he remembered that the war bond drives were quite fun.